Mukilanbalamurugan/VLSI-LAB-EXP-1/README.md

 Xilinx 14.7 Spartan6 FPGA

 ## PROCEDURE:
-STEP:1 Start the Xilinx navigator, Select and Name the New project.
+STEP 1: Start the Xilinx navigator, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.